OmegaAudits/.github/profile/README.md

 * Lending & Liquidity: Auditing modular vault kits and complex interest-rate logic.
 * RWA & Tokenization: Verifying the integrity of institutional real-world asset protocols.
 * Governance & Staking: Securing DAO treasuries and multi-tier incentive systems.
-* Agent automization: Security audits of backend logic in Python and NodeJs.
+* Agent automation: Security audits of backend logic written in Python and Node.js.

 ## Institutional Track Record

-Contracts audited by Team Omega have cumulatively managed and protected hundreds of millions of Dollar value in TVL.
+Contracts audited by Team Omega have cumulatively managed and protected hundreds of millions of USD value in Total Value Locked (TVL).
 We serve as a trusted security partner for the industry’s most critical infrastructure, including:

 * Gnosis: Security reviews for the Gnosis Bridge and the Hashi cross-chain protocol.
 * Euler Finance: Technical analysis and rigorous auditing of the modular Euler V2 architecture.
 * Backed Finance: Primary security oversight for the leading RWA tokenization framework.